Glossary

 Activity Based Funding

-Activity based funding refers to a systematic method of remuneration to healthcare providers based up a predetermined episode of care payable to the provider upon the separation of the patient from the providers of the healthcare (i.e., conclusion of the healthcare service).
+Activity based funding refers to a systematic method of remuneration to healthcare providers based upon a predetermined episode of care payable to the provider upon the separation of the patient from the providers of the healthcare (i.e., conclusion of the healthcare service).
 ABF differs from fee-for-service in that all the constituent services associated with the continuum of care are bundled into the one fee payable upon completion of the care.

 AI